yugabyte/yugabyte-db/docs/content/preview/integrations/pgmigrate.md

 type: docs
 ---

-[PGmigrate](https://github.com/yandex/pgmigrate) is a database migration tool with following key-features:
+[PGmigrate](https://github.com/yandex/pgmigrate) is a database migration tool with following key features:

 - Transactional and non-transactional migrations.
 - Callbacks: You can run some DDL on specific steps of migration process (for example, drop some code before executing migrations, and create it back after migrations were applied).